General Dynamics F-16 Fighting Falcon variants: F-16E/F Block 60

-F-16V
+F-16V Viper

 On 15 February 2012, Lockheed Martin unveiled a new version of their F-16 at the 2012 Singapore Airshow.
 The F-16V will feature enhancements including an AN/APG-83 active electronically scanned array (AESA) radar, an upgraded mission computer and architecture, and improvements to the cockpit – all capabilities identified by the U.S. Air Force and several international customers for future improvements.
 The new variant is dubbed the "Viper", which is intended to better operate with fifth-generation fighters, and should not be confused with Lockheed's F-16IN Block 70/72 "Super Viper", which was offered to India for the Medium Multi-Role Combat Aircraft competition and showcased at the 2009 Aero India Air Show.
 "The new F-16V will become the new F-16 baseline," said George Standridge, Lockheed Martin Aeronautics' vice president of business development.
 On 16 October 2015, the F-16V flew for the first time with an APG-83 Scalable Agile Beam Radar AESA, a new Center Pedestal Display, a modernized mission computer, Automatic Ground Collision Avoidance System, and many other upgrades.
 This can be fitted on new production F-16s or retrofitted on existing ones.
 The first of these were for Republic of China Air Force (Taiwan) F-16A/B Block 20s.
 The upgrade of its 144 aircraft fleet started in January 2017 and was completed in February of 2024.
 In 2019, Taiwan and the United States signed an deal that would deliver 66 new-build Block 70 aircraft.